MindShot: A Few-Shot Brain Decoding Framework via Transferring Cross-Subject Prior and Distilling Frequency Domain Knowledge: Methodology

-Our motivation comes from the previous findings of Fourier transformation that the phase component of Fourier spectrum preserves high-level semantics of the original signal, while the amplitude component contains low-level statistical information, which is generally regarded as style information \cite{oppenheim1979phase, oppenheim1981importance, piotrowski1982demonstration, hansen2007structural, xu2021fourier}.
-For a subject's brain signal $x$, its Fourier transformation is formulated as:
+Inspired by previous findings of the Fourier transform, the phase component of the Fourier spectrum preserves high-level semantic information of the signal, whereas the amplitude component contains low-level statistical information, generally regarded as style information \cite{oppenheim1979phase, oppenheim1981importance, piotrowski1982demonstration, hansen2007structural, xu2021fourier, goelman2017frequency,juvells1991role}.
+In the research related to fMRI, \cite{arja2010changes, goelman2017frequency, yang2018frequency, logothetis2001neurophysiological, goense2008neurophysiology} indicate that the phase captures the sequential neural processing across brain regions and serves as a marker of cognitive information flow, whereas the amplitude is shaped by local neuro-vascular coupling and results in individual and region-specific physiological variations.
+Correspondingly, we model individual differences in the frequency domain.